Targeted Local Projections: Introduction

-Compared to smooth local projections \citep{barnichon2019impulse, plagborg2016essays}, TLP differs in both its regularization target and its treatment of horizons.
-SLP penalizes differences across adjacent horizons, shrinking the IRFs toward each other, without a data-driven target.
-TLP instead shrinks toward the SVAR IRFs, which exhibit the exponential decay consistent with stationary autoregressive dynamics.
-SLP also applies a single smoothing parameter across all horizons and creates distortions at boundary horizons; TLP allows shrinkage to vary by horizon and does not impose cross-horizon smoothness.
-Compared to Bayesian local projections \citep{ferreira2023bayesian}, TLP uses the full sample for both LP and SVAR estimation, whereas BLP relies on a pre-sample VAR as the prior.
-Additionally, BLP assumes correct VAR specification and our simulations show that under misspecification, it exhibits severe coverage distortions.
-Finally, TLP is a linear combination of LP and SVAR with transparent, data-driven weights, while BLP is not a linear combination of the two, making the latter harder to interpret.
+Compared to smooth local projections \citep{plagborg2016essays, barnichon2019impulse}, TLP differs in both its regularization target and its treatment of horizons.
+SLP penalizes differences across adjacent horizons, shrinking the IRFs toward each other, without a data-driven target, while TLP shrinks LPs toward the SVAR IRFs.
+SLP also applies a single smoothing parameter across all horizons and creates distortions at boundary horizons; TLP allows shrinkage to vary by horizon and does not directly impose cross-horizon smoothness.
+Compared to BLP \citep{ferreira2023bayesian}, TLP uses the full sample for both LP and SVAR estimation, whereas BLP relies on a presample VAR as the prior.
+Additionally, BLP assumes correct VAR specification and our simulations show that under misspecification, it exhibits severe coverage distortions at shorter horizons.
+Finally, TLP is a linear combination of LP and SVAR with transparent, data-driven weights, while BLP is not a linear combination of the two.